Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Model

 Evaluating eq \eqref{mass_quad1} gives the mass quadrupole moment by using the moment of inertia obtained from eq \eqref{Inew} as :

 The mass quadrupole moment has been calculated along the magnetic axis of the NS.
-We perform a transformation to go to the rotational axis.
-We have to perform two transformations for the same.
-The first transformation to account for the rotation of the star, and the second to rotate our frame along the inclination axis of the star.
-The resulting transformation matrix is hence given as:
+We perform two transformations to go to the rotational axis.
+The first transformation accounts for the star's rotation, and the second rotates our frame along the inclination axis of the star.
+The resulting transformation matrix is given as:

 Here, $\Omega$ is the angular velocity of the star, and $\chi$ is the inclination angle of the star.
-The mass quadrupole moment in the frame of the rotation axis is given by,
+The mass quadrupole moment ($\mathcal{I}^{dist}$) in the frame of the rotation axis is given by,

 here $P^{t}$ is the transpose of the P-matrix from eq \eqref{transform}.
-The leading term in the gravitational radiation field is given as \citep{Bonazzola, Bejger}, :
+The leading term in the gravitational radiation field is given as \citep{Bonazzola, Bejger}:

-where $P_{ij}$ represents the transverse projection operator and is given as $P_{ij}=\delta_{ij} - n_{i}n_{j}$.
-Putting the value of $\mathcal{I}^{dist}$ in eq \eqref{GW_lead} we get the following (in eq \eqref{hplus_form} $i$ denotes the line of sight angle):
+where $G$ is the gravitational constant, $c$ being the speed of light, $r$ being the distance of the source from the observer and $P_{ij}$ represents the transverse projection operator and is given as $P_{ij}=\delta_{ij} - n_{i}n_{j}$.
+Putting the value of $\mathcal{I}^{dist}$ in eq \eqref{GW_lead} we get the following: